Dragoon Basic Guide

 Once you have three or more targets, you should cycle through your Coerthan Torment combo and eschew all others.
 It applies Power Surge for you and deals more damage against three targets than the one or two target rotation would, while also giving more frequent casts of Wyrmwind Thrust.

 You ideally want to keep all of your other AoE attacks rolling as often as possible in these situations.
 Keep in mind that Life Surge does work on Coerthan Torment to force a critical hit on every target all at once.
-Make sure to prioritize High Jump the same as always to get into Life of the Dragon quickly, as Nastrond and Stardiver are two of your strongest multi-target actions.
+Make sure to still use single-target actions like High Jump.
+It’s free damage after all.

 Gearing Up